Duck Dynasty Dog eats Hippo!

 For the treats I had some of the leftover chicken and plain rice on the stove from dinner.
 I always keep gluten free oat flour and brown rice flour on hand.
 (I confess, it’s usually for the doggies) I added an egg and the shell- a tablespoon of parsley, rolled out the dough- 25 minutes later and “Hey, Jack!
 That dog’ll hunt!”

-Chicken and Rice Dog Treats (grain free)
+Chicken and Rice Dog Treats (gluten free)

 1.5 cups organic brown rice flour